 Guideline 3 “Proposal for Standard Montages to be Used in Clinical EEG”

 Guideline 5 “Minimum Technical Standards for Pediatric EEG”

 Acharya JN & Acharya VJ.
 (2019).
 Overview of Montages and Principles of Localization.
 Journal of Clinical Neurophysiology, 325–9.

 Kutluay E & Kalamangalam GP.
 (2019).
-Mopntages for Noninvasive EEG Recording.
-Journnal of Clinical Neurophysiology, 330–6.
+Montages for Noninvasive EEG Recording.
+Journal of Clinical Neurophysiology, 330–6.